 Dr. Sommers is an avid rock-climber, long-distance cyclist and a runner.
 He also maintains a regular meditation practice.
 He lives in Toronto with his wife Erin.

 Medical Acupuncture Provider

 Certified Strength & Conditioning Coach

 Dr. Eric Nelson graduated as a Doctor of Chiropractic from the Canadian Memorial Chiropractic College in 2015, and is certified in Active Release Technique for soft tissue injury management.
 Being a Certified Strength and Conditioning Coach, he understands the importance of therapeutic exercise or active rehabilitation in injury management.
 He is also a certified Contemporary Medical Acupuncture provider through his training at McMaster University.
 Guided by a comprehensive assessment, Dr. Nelson utilizes a number of different tools to help his patients function at their highest level.

 Aside from his professional career, Dr. Nelson is a sports, music and nature enthusiast.
 He particularly enjoys golfing, beach volleyball and Olympic weightlifting.

 Nathan Atkinson, MSc Physiotherapy

-Nathan completed his Master of Physiotherapy at the University of Sydney and has recently moved to Toronto.
+Nathan completed his Master of Physiotherapy at the University of Sydney, Australia.
+Prior to his

 Outside of work Nathan enjoys surfing, running, and snowboarding.